meteor/galaxy-docs/source/encryption.md

 <img src="images/email-enable-ssl.png" style="width: 500px;">

-Let's Encrypt certificates are not available for wildcard (*.) domains.
+Galaxy does not support auto-renewing Let's Encrypt certificates for wildcard (*.) domains, because the mechanism for obtaining those certificates would require you to delegate DNS management for your domain to Galaxy.

 <h2 id="Custom certificate">Custom certificate</h2>